singular-gpispace/pfd-parallel/README.md

 ssh-copy-id -f -i "${HOME}/.ssh/id_rsa" "${HOSTNAME}"

 ```
+# Example how to use pfd-parallel

-# Example to run pfd-parallel
+# Appendix: Scripts to run an xample in pfd-parallel
 To run an example, we need a Singular script that loads the `pfd_gspc.lib`
 library.
 A GPI-Space configure token needs to be prepared, with some important
 configuration:  The path of a temporary directory, where files will be stored